-Visiting Teacher Service/VTS.
+NCSE Visiting Teacher (VT).
 Fully qualified teachers, provided by the Department of Education.
-They assist in the development and education of children with varying degrees of visual and/or hearing impairments.
+They assist in the development and education of children with varying degrees of vision impairment and/or deaf and hard of hearing impairment.

 Waiver.
 An arrangement through which you have not been tested on some skill that is properly part of what should be tested.
 You are not penalised for not showing this skill, even though other candidates are.
 See the section in this guide on "Exemptions, waivers, and explanatory notes".